Top 10 Activities With The Color Blue

-For this activity you will need a length of plain wallpaper, potato stamps cut as birds, boats and fish, blue and contrasting colored paints, paint trays, overalls, paintbrushes.
+You will need a length of plain wallpaper, potato stamps cut as birds, boats and fish, blue and contrasting colored paints, paint trays, overalls, paintbrushes.

-- Lay the wallpaper flat out across a long table and sit the children around it.
+- Lay wallpaper flat out across a long table and sit the children around it.
 Using blue paint, paint the sky and sea in different shades of blue.

 - Allow to dry a little (you could do the next activity whilst waiting) and then stamp on the bird, boat and fish shapes, which have been dipped in contrasting colored paints.

 - Write a caption along the top and allow to dry before displaying on the wall.

 No blue lesson plan would be complete without some fun water play!